 This is particularly relevant because:

-So the research company conducted a study of around 1,700-meter carriers in PPM markets to determine how much listening takes place via headphones or earbuds.
+So the research company conducted a study of 1,700-meter carriers in PPM markets to determine how much listening takes place via headphones or earbuds.

 I talked to several programmers I respect and trust to get a reaction.
 One described this move as,